 Project4646 - Climate change in agriculture, food safety and know-how transfer between Germany and the Republic of Kazakhstan.

-Regional climate models predict an increase in the average annual temperature of 4 to 6°C by 2074 for Central Asia.
-According to the IPCC report, the impact of the climate crisis on Kazakh agriculture will further intensify in the future.
-For each degree of temperature increase, wheat yields are expected to decrease by 6%.
-Worldwide, Kazakhstan is one of the largest wheat producers and 25% of its working population is employed in the agricultural sector.
-Therefore, adaptation of Kazakhstan’s agriculture to the impacts of the climate crisis is crucial for the national economy and global food security.
-Scientists from the Norwegian Institute of International Affairs have studied scientific research on climate change in Central Asian countries between 1991 and 2021.
-As a result, it can be stated that climate change has been neglected in Central Asian regional studies.
+Regional climate models predict an increase in the average annual temperature for Central Asia of 4 to 6°C by 2074.
+According to the IPCC report, the impact of the climate crisis on Kazakhstan’s agriculture will intensify accordingly in the future.
+Wheat yields are expected to fall by 6% for every degree of temperature increase.
+Kazakhstan is one of the world’s largest wheat producers and 25% of the working population is employed in the agricultural sector.
+Adapting Kazakhstan’s agriculture to the effects of the climate crisis is therefore of key importance for the national economy and global food security.
+Scientists from the Norwegian Institute of International Affairs have examined scientific research on climate change in Central Asian countries between 1991 and 2021.
+As a result, it can be stated that climate change was neglected in Central Asian regional studies.
 Out of a total of 13,488 journal articles in eight key journals for Central Asian research, only 33 articles (0.24%) dealt with climate change or a related topic.
-Accordingly, there is a lack of recent studies regarding the perception of climate change and its impacts within the Kazakh population.
+Accordingly, there is a lack of current studies on the perception of climate change and its impacts within the Kazakh population.

-The aim of “Project4646” is to conduct a feasibility study on the topics “climate change in agriculture, food safety and know-how transfer between Germany and the Republic of Kazakhstan” and comprises two study phases.
-In the first step, a preliminary study on the perception of climate change by farmers, political decision-makers and agricultural stakeholders is carried out by interviewing focus groups.
-In the second step, a direct survey of farmers regarding their perception of the climate crisis will be conducted.
-For the final feasibility study, a multivariate statistical analysis of the collected data will be run.
+The aim of the project “Project4646” is a feasibility study on the topics of “Climate change in agriculture, food safety and know-how transfer between Germany and the Republic of Kazakhstan” and comprises two study phases.
+In the first step, a preliminary study on the perception of climate change by farmers, political decision-makers and agricultural actors is carried out using surveys in focus group format.
+The second step involves a direct survey of farmers’ perceptions of the climate crisis.
+For the final feasibility study, a multivariate statistical analysis of the collected data will be carried out.
 The results will then be made available to Kazakh decision-makers and farmers.
-In the future, instruments will be developed on the basis of the feasibility study to further strengthen the adaptability of agricultural enterprises in Kazakhstan to the climate crisis.
+In the future, the feasibility study will be used to develop targeted instruments to further strengthen the adaptability of agricultural enterprises in Kazakhstan to the climate crisis.

 09/2022 – 10/2023